jefftriplett/dotfiles/README.md

     pyenv-upgrade-all +ARGS="--skip-existing"
     python-update
     restart
     setup                         # sets up a project to be used for the first time stop
     symlink
     test                          # runs tests
-    timemachine
+    timemachine-boost
+    timemachine-boost-complete
+    timemachine-delete *ARGS
+    timemachine-list
     topalias
-    update             # updates a project to run at its current version update-readme-docs
+    update                        # updates a project to run at its current version update-brewfile
+    update-readme-docs
     upgrade
     virtualenv-scan